Guide to Plagiarism, Research and Referencing

 Do:

-• Ensure your personal information is kept secure when using AI platforms.
-Protecting your personal information is crucial to prevent identity theft or unauthorized access to your data.
+• Ensure your personal information is kept secure when using AI platforms to prevent identity theft.

 Do Not:

 • Share sensitive information with AI platforms without ensuring its security.
-Sharing sensitive information without caution can expose you and others to risks of data leaks or misuse.
+Sharing sensitive information may expose you and others to risks of data leaks or misuse.

 4. Bias and Fairness